EugeneHsiung/health-analytics/README.md

 # Example

 ```
-put in your current oxygen_saturation: 98
+put in your current oxygen_saturation: 50
-put in your heart rate: 90
+put in your heart rate: 50
 enter Your Name: John
 hello, John .
-Your result is above normal with a SPO2 of 98 %. you have normal oxygenation
+Your result is below normal with a SPO2 of 50 %. you have hypoxia
-your heart rate is 90 indicating normal heart rate
+your heart rate is 50 indicating bradycardia
 ```